kulpras/vscodeext-base64toStringCoverter/README.md

-# b64tos README
+# VSCODE Extension to convert Base64 encoded string to utf-8 string.
+README

-This is the README for your extension "b64tos".
-After writing up a brief description, we recommend including the following sections.
+This is the README for extension "vscodeext-base64toStringCoverter".

 ## Features